 Kinetic energy is defined by:

 Crossbows already have a (statistical) advantage in arrow speed.
-But they usually come with recommended by the manufacturer arrow weight and it is not very wise to deviate too much from it.
-For example, if your crossbow is made to use 350-grain arrows, you wouldn’t want to load it with arrows that are much heavier (or lighter) than that.
+But crossbow manufacturers sell them with recommendations for a specific arrow weight that suits the particular model and it is not very wise to deviate too much from it.
+For example, if your crossbow is made to use 350-grain arrows, you wouldn't want to load it with arrows that are much heavier (or lighter) than that.

 A crossbow is a more complex device and requires more care and responsibility from its owners if it is to perform optimally and last long.
 You can't load it with anything and expect it to function optimally every time.

 But in the bow world, you can experiment with arrow weight much more freely.
 Want to try a 600 grain or heavier arrow?
 Not a problem if it still flies at sufficient speed and doesn't affect your accuracy too much.
 It would fly slower, but it would result in an increased momentum after it hits the target.

 And in practice, momentum defines the amount of damage the arrow would cause.
 It is the amount of energy retained after the arrow tip touches the target so it directly affects the penetration.